 Children's Hospital is part of the UPMC family.

 When a tragedy happens, immediate, expert care can make all the difference in a child’s recovery.
-Children’s Hospital of Pittsburgh of UPMC is home to the nationally recognized Benedum Pediatric Trauma Program which is led by a multidisciplinary team of trauma surgeons and specialists to provide immediate evaluation, consultation and care.
+UPMC Children's Hospital of Pittsburgh is home to the nationally recognized Benedum Pediatric Trauma Program which is led by a multidisciplinary team of trauma surgeons and specialists to provide immediate evaluation, consultation and care.

 Children’s Benedum Pediatric Trauma Program offers the highest level of care and is certified as a Level I (highest classification) Pediatric Trauma Hospital by the Pennsylvania Trauma Systems Foundations.
 It’s one of only three in the entire state, and the only to achieve this status in western Pennsylvania.